Enterprise Architecture Overview Training Course

 OCSMP Model Builder - Fundamentals prep

-This examination, along with others in the OCSMP series, evaluates your ability to apply the knowledge and skills listed here within the context of a system model.
-As you prepare, focus not only on each individual diagram but also on understanding how the aspects it models can influence or interact with other aspects represented in different diagram types.
+This examination (as well as the others in the OCSMP series) tests your ability to apply the knowledge and skills listed here in the context of a model of a system.
+As you study, go beyond each individual diagram to understand how aspects that it models can influence or affect aspects of the system represented in other diagram types.

 Systems Modeling with SysML and Enterprise Architect (EA)